rotki/rotki/docs/api.rst

       {
           "result": [
             {
-                  "asset": "nft_uniqueid1",
-                  "manually_input": true,
-                  "price_asset": "ETH",
+              "from_asset": "ETH",
-                  "price_in_asset": "1",
-                  "usd_price": "2505.13"
+              "to_asset": "EUR",
+              "price": "5"
+            },
-              }, {
+            {
-                  "asset": "nft_uniqueid2",
-                  "manually_input": false,
-                  "price_asset": "USD",
+              "from_asset": "USD",
-                  "price_in_asset": "155.13",
-                  "usd_price": "155.13"
-              }]
+              "to_asset": "EUR",
+              "price": "25"
+            }
+          ]
           "message": ""
       }

-   :resjson object result: A list of results of assets along with their uds prices
+   :resjson object result: A list of results with the prices along their `from_asset` and `to_asset`.
    :statuscode 200: Successful query
-   :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: Nft module is not activated.
+   :statuscode 409: No user is logged in.
    :statuscode 500: Internal rotki error
-   :statuscode 502: An external service used in the query such as cryptocompare/coingecko could not be reached or returned unexpected response.

 Add manual current price for an asset
 =============================================